 According to research by Pew, approximately 8 out of 10 Americans use search engines as their primary source of health-related information.
 More often than not, though, they don’t find information that will actually help them.

-This is where healthcare content strategy comes in.
+This is where healthcare content ideas and strategy comes in.
 By developing superior content marketing strategies, you’ll be able to provide helpful information to your audience and drive traffic to your website—boosting your revenue in the process.

 Don’t know where to start?
 Here are proven healthcare content marketing strategies that will help you get a headstart.